sys-bio/makesbml/README.md

 # makesbml website
-This repository hosts the website use to convert Antimony models to SBML (Systems Biology Markup Language) models and vice-versa. <strong>Antimony</strong> (https://github.com/sys-bio/antimony).
+This repository hosts the website used to convert Antimony models to SBML (Systems Biology Markup Language) models and vice-versa. <strong>Antimony</strong> (https://github.com/sys-bio/antimony).
 Antimony is a modular model definition language used in Systems Biology for modeling chemical networks.
 Please see [SBML site](https://sbml.org) for more information on SBML .

 ## Project structure